Convert Foot-pound Force to Calorie (ft⋅lbf to Calorie)

 Formula: 1 ft⋅lbf = 0.324048279159 Calorie

-By using this conversion factor, you can easily convert any energy from foot-pound force to calorie with precision.
+By using this conversion factor, you can easily convert any energy measurement from foot-pound force unit to calorie unit with precision.

 How to Convert ft⋅lbf to Calorie?